 9 Strategic Nature Areas found in the CWP as designated as part of the development of Nature Map (that targets habitat restoration) developed by the County Wildlife Trusts.

-The project area is covered by two newly established Local Nature Partnerships for Gloucestershire and Wiltshire and two existing Local Enterprise Partnerships.
+The project area is covered by two newly established Local Nature Partnerships for Gloucestershire and Wiltshire, and two existing Local Enterprise Partnerships.

 Letters of support for the WILD project are available on request from Natural England and the Forestry Commission, as the project, in addition to having great potential to deliver WFD is seen to be beneficial to delivering their duties with respect to some of the natural assets listed above.
 Support is also available from the National Farmers Unions (NFU), locally, regionally and nationally.